-10 best Christmas markets around the world
+15 best Christmas markets around the world

 The event is spread out across the Bourse, Place de la Monnaie, Grand Place, Place Sainte Catherine and Marche aux Poissons, with ice skating, a Ferris wheel, light shows and, of course, a huge Christmas tree.

-Running until New Year's Day, it adds to the Belgian capital's chocolate box feel.
+Running until New Year's Eve, it adds to the Belgian capital's chocolate box feel.

 What makes it special: